ryancollinsnc/ser594_23fc_project/project_proposal_revised.md

 [5] F. Author and S. Author, "Title of Preprint," arXiv preprint arXiv:2210.06261, 2022.- https://arxiv.org/abs/2210.06261

 [6] Q. Truong, M. Nguyen, H. Dang, and B. Mei, "Housing Price Prediction via Improved Machine Learning Techniques," Proc.
 Comput.
 Sci., vol. 174, pp. 433-442, 2020, doi: 10.1016/j.procs.2020.06.111.- https://www.sciencedirect.com/science/article/pii/S1877050920316318

-Research Objectives:

-1. RO1: To describe the trends within the housing market data web scraped from Zillow.
-This objective focuses on exploratory data analysis and visualization to uncover patterns, trends, and anomalies in the housing market data.
-2. RO2: To predict the housing prices based on various property attributes using machine learning regression techniques.
-This objective involves applying machine learning models to predict housing prices, providing a quantitative tool for potential home buyers and other stakeholders.
-3. RO3: To defend the model developed in RO2 by evaluating its performance, interpreting its results, and ensuring its reliability and validity.
-This objective ensures the credibility of the predictive model by conducting thorough performance evaluation and validation.
-4. RO4: To evaluate the relationships within the housing market data as implied by the RO2 model, providing insights into the factors influencing housing prices.
-This objective aims to interpret the model results to understand the relationships between different property attributes and housing prices, offering valuable insights into the housing market dynamics.
-5. RO5: To optimize the web scraping process to efficiently collect comprehensive and reliable housing market data from Zillow.
-This objective focuses on refining the data collection process, ensuring the dataset's quality and comprehensiveness.
-6. RO6: To explore advanced machine learning and deep learning techniques to enhance the predictive accuracy of the housing price model.
-7. RO7: To implement and evaluate advanced feature engineering techniques to enhance the predictive performance of the housing price model.
-This objective focuses on exploring and applying sophisticated feature engineering methods to improve the model's ability to capture complex patterns in the data.